 Crypto is a hot new topic and even extends to innovations in healthcare.
 Blockchain developers are coming up with ways to consolidate the fragmented health information system.
 Blockchain has massive transformative potential for the way health data is stored for users and could leave us better equipped to deal with things like the COVID-19 pandemic in the future if they are further implemented.

-Dragon Medical One actually uses an AI conversational AI to create sophisticated and accurate transcriptions.
+DMO actually uses conversational AI to create sophisticated and accurate transcriptions.
 This means less time transcribing and more time with patients.

-This way, physicians would not need clueless scribes trying to keep up with their workflow; Dragon Medical One’s conversational AI is able to transcribe instructions and patient data accurately and then store it to a cloud for easy access whenever.
+This way, physicians would not need clueless scribes trying to keep up with their workflow; the program is able to transcribe instructions and patient data accurately and then store it to a cloud for easy access whenever.

 As technologies advance, the healthcare system is able to rely less on beleaguered physicians.
 Nurse practitioners and physician assistants can give diagnoses and treatments that are just as efficient and effective if they are assisted by the right technological practices.